 16. Clean up

 The event may be over, but your work is not.
-Make sure that you have made arrangements with the local sanitation department for cleaning up afterwards.
+Make sure that you have made arrangements with the local sanitation department for cleaning up afterward.
 Otherwise, have a hauling firm on hand for clearing the area, once the event is over.

 Do you have any additional tips to add?
 Share with your peers in the comment section, and get a link back to your blog.